ryanallen/words-of-my-perfect-teacher/README.md

 **5. Barbarians**

-"Barbarians" [means](#means) those who live in the thirty-two border countries, such as Lo Khatha,<sup>[24](#24)</sup> and all those who consider harming others as an act of faith or whose savage beliefs see [taking life](#11-taking-life) as good.
+"Barbarians" [means](#means) those who live in the thirty-two border countries, such as Lo Khatha,[^24] and all those who consider harming others as an act of faith or whose savage beliefs see [taking life](#11-taking-life) as good.
 These people inhabiting the outlying territories have human form, but their minds lack the right orientation and they cannot attune themselves to the [Dharma](#dharma).
 Inheriting from their forefathers such pernicious customs as marriage to their mothers, they live in a way that is the very opposite of [Dharma](#dharma) practice.
 Everything they do is evil, and it is in techniques of such harmful activities as killing insects and hunting wild beasts that they truly excel.
 Many of them fall into [lower realms](#lower-realms) as soon as they die.
 For such people there is no opportunity to practice the [Dharma](#dharma).

-<details id="24"><summary>Note <sup>24</sup></summary>
-*klo kha khra* refers to the large area inhabited by tribal peoples lying to the south of central and eastern Tibet.
-It includes present-day Arunachal Pradesh, Nagaland and parts of Assam in north-eastern India, as well as parts of north-western Burma.
-</details><br>

 **4. [Gods](#gods)**